Sally E. Dean – The Artist

 Her performances play on the edge of the magical and ritualistic, to the ordinary and mundane.
 Site, costume, language and physicality collide – creating a highly visceral and sculptural landscape of poetic imagery and dream-like narratives.
 Each moment evokes a theatrical ‘scene’ heading towards the surreal and absurd.

 Sally’s performance work is informed by her eclectic background and training in Amerta Movement (Javanese performer Suprapto Suryodarmo), somatic-based movement (Skinner Releasing Technique™), site-based performance, playwriting, Butoh, and body-based theatre.
-Her recent two years of living in Java, Indonesia, continue to inspire her artistic process, teaching and performance making.
+Living in Java, Indonesia (2007-2008) and her ongoing connection to Indonesia, continues to inspire her artistic process, teaching and performance making.
 Sally’s artistic work is immersive and site-specific, presented in performance-timed events or as ongoing, live, durational gallery installations.
 She currently is experimenting with the performance/audience relationship as a ‘gallery type’ dialogue – inviting audience to choose their own time and spatial relationships to the performance work itself.

 As a performer, Sally’s immediate and raw intimacy is tucked into explosions of physicality and quiet, subtle, minimal movement.
 Layers of juxtapositions surface and are toyed with: the grotesque and the beautiful, animate with the inanimate, violent and gentle, public and private.